Arianee/docs/docs/arianee-creation.md

 ## About interfaces

-The creation can be done using the API integration with ArianeeJS library or directly at the Blockchain level interacting with smart contracts.The Passport issuer can develop its own interface to Create Passports, outsource the development to a third party or he can use an external interface such as the Passport Management Platform.
+The creation can be done using the API integration with ArianeeJS library or directly at the Blockchain level interacting with smart contracts.
+The Passport issuer can develop its own interface to Create Passports, outsource the development to a third party or he can use an external interface such as the Passport Management Platform.

 ## About data storage